-Of the Class of 2015 respondents who indicated that they were employed, 52% indicated that they found their first job during the first six months after graduating from Kenyon.
-In addition, 40% indicated that they were employed at the time of graduation and 8% indicated that they were employed more than six months after graduating.
-This mirrors what we have seen in the previous three years.
+Of the Class of 2017 respondents who indicated that they were employed, 43% indicated that they found their first job during the first six months after graduating from Kenyon.
+In addition, 49% indicated that they were employed at the time of graduation and 8% indicated that they were employed more than six months after graduating.
+This mirrors what we have seen in previous years.

 &lt;sup>1 Alums who had been invited to participate in other surveys already this year were excluded from participation, as were those for whom we did not have a valid email address.
-This year students who majored in history, economics, and physics were excluded.
+This year students who majored in chemistry, biochemistry, anthropology, and psychology were excluded.

 In addition to having secured any job, most of the respondents indicated that their positions had values that we associate with a "good" job such as allowing for further growth and providing adequate pay and benefits.
-This year, 73% said their job is related to their eventual career path, continuing a positive trend upward in the percent of respondents whose early jobs are related to their eventual career path each year since 2012.
+This year, 70% said their job is related to their eventual career path, continuing a positive trend upward in the percent of respondents whose early jobs are related to their eventual career path each year since 2012.

 In addition to questions about job quality, respondents who were employed at the time of the survey were also asked to generally describe how well Kenyon did at preparing them for employment.
-Over 70% indicated that Kenyon was effective or very effective at preparing them for employment.
-Looking across the four years of historical data from this survey, the percent of respondents who indicated "effective" or "very effective" has been consistently about or above 70%.
+71% indicated that Kenyon was effective or very effective at preparing them for employment.
+Looking across the five years of historical data from this survey, the percent of respondents who indicated "effective" or "very effective" has been consistently near 65-70%.